bootlin/training-materials/slides/audio-pipewire/audio-pipewire.typ

   logs new objects that join the core object list.

 - `pw-cli help` lists all existing commands.
-It includes arguments (inbetween square brackets when optional) and command aliases.
+It includes arguments (in between square brackets when optional) and command aliases.

 === Tools rundown — `pw-cli` (2)